How Healthy Is It for Businesses to Rely on Habits and Established Patterns?

 Key Takeaways:

 Automating routines has obvious benefits in terms of time-saving, consistency and predictability, cognitive availability, and more.
-However, it can also be argued that we are prisoners of our habits.
-Once they are engrained, habits — whether they are good or bad — can prove fairly hard to shake off.
+However, some argue we are prisoners of our habits.
+Once they are engrained, habits—whether they are good or bad—can prove fairly hard to shake off.
 And relying too heavily on established patterns can jeopardize a leader or team’s ability to come up with the best response to new situations.

-Habits as a Driver of Efficiency
+Habits as Efficiency Drivers

-Forming habits may be described as a way for the human brain to automate recurring tasks and processes.
+Forming habits allows the human brain to automate recurring tasks and processes.
 It’s all about turning a behavior into an automatic routine that can be consistently repeated and even optimized with time and practice.

-Being able to replicate best practices, to implement time-tested methods and solutions without having to reinvent the wheel, and to analyze situations in the light of lessons learned from past experiences obviously saves huge amounts of time and effort.
+Being able to replicate best practices, implement time-tested methods and solutions without having to reinvent the wheel, and analyze situations in the light of lessons learned from past experiences obviously saves huge amounts of time and effort.

 Relying on habits will boost overall productivity and empower workers to focus their intelligence on high-value issues.